Vitamin A: benefits, dosage, contraindications

 ✪✪✪✪✪

-Epidemiological data shows a link between high dietary intake of vitamin A and a reduced risk of breast cancer in premenopausal women with a family history of breast cancer.
-However, it is unknown if vitamin A supplements offer the same benefits.
-A daily dose of 700 mcg (equivalent to 2300 IU) is recommended to prevent potential breast cancer.
+Epidemiological data show a link between high dietary vitamin A intake and a reduced risk of breast cancer in premenopausal women with a family history of breast cancer.
+However, it is unknown whether vitamin A supplementation provides the same benefits.
+It should be noted that a daily dose of 700 mcg (equivalent to 2300 UI) is recommended to help prevent possible breast cancer.

 Posologie